phax/ph-oton/README.md

   * Initial versions of the subproject `ph-oton-bootstrap4-uictrls` is available
   * Initial versions of the subproject `ph-oton-bootstrap4-pages` is available
   * Initial versions of the subproject `ph-oton-bootstrap4-demo` is available
+  * Internal errors are stored in an additional "month" sub-directory
+  * Internal error storage paths are now customizable
 * v8.0.2 - 2018-07-25
   * Updated to Bootstrap 4.1.3
   * Reworked meta element API so that `<meta charset="...">` can be handled